yujunz/gitlab.com-runbooks/howto/chef-guidelines.md

 ## Cookbooks

-### Buy vs. Build
+### Supermarket Cookbooks
 Do we have to build a cookbook or is there a well maintained one we can use (e.g. via wrappers/lwrps)?
-This should be the first question to ask yourself and it merits a few hours of research to determine if a cookbook is already out there to satisfy our needs.
+The [Chef Supermarket](https://supermarket.chef.io/) is excellent place to find cookbooks and should be the first place you look when thinking about creating a new cookbook.
+In many cases it is well worth spending time searching through these, rather than writing our own.

 Including these cookbooks can be done in different ways by using so called wrapper cookbooks.